 These fun features make it easy to learn new music.
 The key guide lamps indicate the notes you should play, when you should play them, and how long you should hold them down.
-Also, when you sing and play along with a song using a connected microphone (CVP-206 only), the Clavinova automatically adjusts the timing of the song to match your vocal performance.
+Also, when you sing and play along with a song using a connected microphone, the Clavinova automatically adjusts the timing of the song to match your vocal performance.

-You can turn the key guide lamps on/off from the SONG SETTING display (page 132).
+You can turn the key guide lamps on/off from the SONG SETTING display (page 140).